 There are many quotes in this book that resonated with me, but this one in particular, for God’s word is so powerful when it is known and felt:

 “The faithfulness of God is not something we know intellectually or have been taught: it is to be experienced, embraced and lived in.”

-I have been able to meet up with girlfriends for the first time in over four months and although we have WhatsApp, Messenger, Zoom and phone calls – they do not compare with face to face, heart to heart chat.
+I have been able to meet up with girlfriends for the first time in over four months.
+Although we have WhatsApp, Messenger, Zoom and phone calls, they do not compare with face to face, heart to heart chat.
 I do feel blessed to have friends with whom I can share and who I know will speak truth into my life.
 So, thank you ladies for all those steps!

 You use steel to sharpen steel, and one friend sharpens another.”Proverbs 27:17 MSG

 I am coming to the realisation that ‘Ahead’ needs to be re-imagined and re-shaped.
 There are still so many variables!
 No date set for returning to church fellowship here, although it seems unlikely that we will be meeting for services in our small chapel for some time yet.
 No definite date for returning to work, it could possibly be August, but nothing confirmed there either.

 Some travel restrictions further afield are still in place.
 The effect on extended family relationships, of less contact, less time spent together, what is the impact of that?
 I would love for my elder son, who works in Northern Ireland, to be able to come home for his birthday at the end of August – I haven’t seen him since December.
 We are just beginning to discuss, as in theory, I think it is now possible!